-"When once the ignorance is dispelled, all distinctions between the Hindus and the Muslims, and in fact among all the sectarian people, drop off and vanish like airy nothings." -Guru Gobind Singh creation-even of the heretics and the agnostics.
+God is the substratum and life-principle for the entire creation - even of the heretics and the agnostics.
 As He loves all, so do saints who are dyed in His very colour.
 Once Moses, sharing a meal with someone, felt a rude shock in the depth of his heart when he saw that his companion had offered no grace before taking the food; but God reprimanded him, for he had no business to be dissatisfied with one whom He (God) in his unbounded mercy provided with food.
 Such Master-souls have great and unbounded love for one and all, no matter if some of them be the worst of sinners, the most despised and hated by society.
 No person has a right to address God as Father, unless he is prepared to love his fellow beings as his brethren.
 All life springs from His and, as such, there should be no discrimination between high and low, the faithful and the heretic.
 One may not know the Father; that is a different thing, but he is born of the Father and that is all one need know and act upon.